-A basic paradox of living abroad, and this is especially true of U.S. Citizens living in Latin America, is that both the familiar and the new will surround you.
-Argentina and Ecuador may have some similarities to your own customs and society, but social interaction in any culture is based on an assumption of shared knowledge (history, values, folklore, language, etc.).
+A basic paradox of living abroad, and this is especially true of U.S. Citizens living in Western Europe, is that both the familiar and the new will surround you.
+Spain is a developed, wealthy, Western democracy, and as such Spanish society has a lot in common with the life to which you are accustomed.
+On the other hand, social interaction in any culture is based on an assumption of shared knowledge (history, values, folklore, language, etc.).
 As you will not share that common ground, much that is obvious to locals will not be obvious to you.

-You will find that most cuencanos and mendocinos are very open and friendly.
-Remember that you are coming to a city, Mendoza, that is visited by plenty of outsiders every year; your presence will not surprise anyone.
-On the other hand, you will want to surprise mendocinos with your ability to absorb, understand, and live in the local culture.
-During your first days in Cuenca and Mendoza, you will learn a great deal about everyday habits and customs, much of which you will pick up by observation.
+You will find that most malagueños are very open and friendly.
+Remember that you are coming to a city that is visited by millions of outsiders every year; your presence will not surprise anyone.
+On the other hand, you will want to surprise malagueños with your ability to absorb, understand, and live in the local culture.
+During your first days in Málaga you will learn a great deal about everyday habits and customs, much of which you will pick up by observation.
 This will be a focus for discussion during the first weeks.

 In short, a large part of your experience will draw on the subtleties of social behavior and norms, and it will be impossible to summarize to people at home.
 For the most part, attempts to generalize about "what people are like" fail.
-Try to read as much as you can about Argentina/Ecuador/Latina America over the summer, and most importantly, remember that the fewer preconceived notions you have when you arrive, the better.
+Try to read as much as you can about Spain over the summer, and most importantly, remember that the fewer preconceived notions you have when you arrive, the better.
 Be a good observer and you will learn a great deal.
 The old adage "When in Rome, do as the Romans do" is often the best advice.